 Wat Arun is conveniently located close to several other popular attractions in Bangkok, so make a day of it and try to see more than just Wat Arun.

 1. Grand Palace & Wat Pho

-The Grand Palace, a complex of several buildings (outer court, middle court, and inner court) in a rectangular shape surrounded by walls, is one of the most visited destinations in Thailand.
-The grounds are composed of several buildings, halls, pavilions, lawns, gardens, and courtyards.
+The Grand Palace, a walled complex of several buildings (outer court, middle court, and inner court), is one of the most visited destinations in Thailand.
+The grounds comprise several buildings, halls, pavilions, lawns, gardens, and courtyards.

 2. Wat Phra Kaew